andrewblim/crossword-tracker/doc/log-format.md

 - `label`: (string, mandatory) the clue number
 - `text`: (string, mandatory) the text of the clue

-There is no restriction against unusual labels or labels that would be considered inconsistent in a standard crossword.
+There is no restriction against unusual labels or labels that would be considered inconsistent in a standard crossword; however, there should not be two clues with the same label in the same clue section.
 Each clue section's clues are not guaranteed to be in any particular order.

 Although presumably having two clue sections `"Across"` and `"Down"` will be common, there is no restriction on how many clue sections there are.
 An empty object `{}` is legal here, and in fact would be a perfectly fine way to generate a log that has no clue information.